Ramisa13/Magic-Shroom-frost-sentine-/README.md

 ## How it works

-1. The sensor is read on a fixed interval and compared against the current enter/leave thresholds.
+1. The DHT11 sensor is read at a fixed interval and the measured temperature is compared against the current upper and lower temperature limits.
-2. A hysteresis state machine decides whether the device is in `warning` or `ok`, only flipping in one direction at a time so it doesn't flicker near the boundary.
+2. A hysteresis state machine determines whether the device is in `warning` or `ok`, preventing the warning state from flickering near the temperature boundaries.
+3. When enabled, the HC-SR501 PIR sensor detects motion and triggers a three-wave welcome gesture.
+The servo moves between 45° and 90°, with the waving motion temporarily taking priority over temperature-based servo control.
-3. The servo steps smoothly toward its warning or rest position, one degree at a time, independent of the sensor's read interval.
+4. When no welcome wave is active, the servo moves smoothly toward its temperature-controlled position, one degree at a time, independent of the sensor read interval.
-4. The OLED redraws on its own fast timer so the eye-blink animation stays smooth regardless of sensor timing.
+5. The OLED redraws on its own fast timer so the eye-blink animation stays smooth regardless of sensor timing.
-5. Temperature, humidity, and status are published to the Garden Spine MQTT broker over TLS on a slower interval.
+6. Temperature, humidity, and status are published to the Garden Spine MQTT broker over TLS on a slower interval.

 ## CAD / Enclosure